Smart Meter In Foreground Scaled

 Staying safe is what matters most.
 That means knowing how to spot and prevent energy theft.

 If you suspect someone of tampering with a meter, speak up.
 Report it 100% anonymously to Stay Energy Safe, using our online form or by calling 0800 023 2777.
+By doing so, you could save a life.

 To learn more, visit our pages on electricity theft and gas theft.